para-d/si-wijesekara-keyboard/README.md

-# Sinhala Wijesekera Layout Key Board
+# Sinhala Wijesekara Layout Key Board
-Sinhala - Wijesekera layout keyboard for Ubuntu based distributions.
+Sinhala - Wijesekara layout keyboard for Ubuntu based distributions.

 Within this repository you can find a modified key mapper (symbols) file of xkb lk layout.